ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

     (`"on": "video-*"`) that publishers can use to track different events occurring during a video's lifecycle.
 More details are available in [AMP Video Analytics](amp-video-analytics.md).
--  Custom Browser Event Trackers: AMP provides the ability to track a custom set of browser events.
-The set of custom browser events that are supported are listed in the allow-list.
+-   Browser Event Trackers: AMP provides the ability to track a custom set of browser events.
+The set of browser events that are supported are listed in the allow-list.
 Currently, events (`"on": "change"`) and (`"on": "blur"`) are supported.

 ###### `request` trigger